 ritual talismans for spell casting and shadow work

-WORDS ARE SPELLS
+SO WORDS MUST BE SPELLS

 "may i be present with rage and discomfort and participate in its transformation into wholeness. may these intergenerational cycles of trauma be broken. may this grief and open heart quell the fires of hate."

 "what if, what we are doing right now, rippled out beyond what the eye can see? what is this step a part of that’s bigger than me? what is happening through me?"